Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore: WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge (GRATK)

 Between 13 and 24 May 2024, WIPO convened a Diplomatic Conference in Geneva, Switzerland.
 During the Conference, delegates finalized the text of the WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge (often referred to by its acronym "GRATK") which was adopted in the night of Thursday 23 to Friday 24 May 2024, and opened for signature 24 May in the afternoon, at the WIPO headquarter in Geneva.
 According to WIPO,This is the first WIPO Treaty to address the interface between intellectual property, genetic resources and traditional knowledge and the first WIPO Treaty to include provisions specifically for Indigenous Peoples as well as local communities.
 The Treaty, once it enters into force with 15 contracting parties, will establish in international law a new disclosure requirement for patent applicants whose inventions are based on genetic resources and/or associated traditional knowledge.

-Future expansion of the Treaty

-The GRATK Treaty includes a provision in Article 8 for its extension "to other areas of intellectual property and to derivatives and addressing other issues arising from new and emerging technologies that are relevant for the application of this Treaty, four years after the entry into force of this Treaty."

-Future work: Traditional Knowledge and traditional Cultural Expressions
+Future work: Traditional Knowledge and Traditional Cultural Expressions

-In addition to the GRATK Treaty, the IGC is planning to develop a distinct legal instrument relating to Traditional Knowledge and Traditional Cultural Expressions (folklore).